impartialjust/XOR-protect-url/README.md

 Step to install
 ----
 1. First you have to create a file you want to protect with.
 This file's name must combin random number and letters.
-2. Then you have to go to hash your URL with passwords, you can hash it here <http://web.hku.hk/~jwilam/it/js_encryption.htm> (zh-Hant) or hash it in the file /install/hash.html that you just downloaded.
+2. Then you have to go to hash your URL with passwords, you can hash it here <http://web.hku.hk/~jwilam/it/js_encryption.htm> (zh-Hant) or hash it in the file /install/xor-hash.html that you just downloaded.
 3. Copy the hashed URL into the file "index.html" and replace the \<encURL\> with the hashed URL you just get.
 4. After you finish the part of hashed URL, then you need to hash your URL you created in first step with SHA256.
-(In case you don't know where to hash it, so you can hash it [here](https://passwordsgenerator.net/sha256-hash-generator/) )
+(In case you don't know where to hash it, so you can hash under /install/hash.html)
 5. Finally replace \<sha256\> with the string you get above.
 6. Run the index.html test if it works.